sushant403/skillpark/Project-Introduction.md

 ---

 ### Introduction Start
-    Good Morning/Afternoon respected Supervisor and teachers hope you are doing absolutely well.
+    Good Morning!
+Respected Supervisor and teachers hope you are doing absolutely well.

     We are here to proudly present what we have achieved over the course of this Semester and the project development.